Get E-Book

 Putting the Pieces Together

-The parse, instantiate, evaluate sequence explains behavior that can seem unusual when compared with CommonJS.
-A small example shows the phases working together:
+The parse, instantiate, evaluate sequence explains the parts of ESM that feel unusual when coming from CommonJS.

 js